gilesjohnr/es.dhaka/README.md

 # **es.dhaka**: an R package for processing environmental sampling data

 This package provides reproducible functions for parsing and compiling data sets that measure infectious disease burden using Environmental Sampling (ES) methods.
-The tools here were developed specifically for epidemiological surveillance studies for multiple pathogens in locations such as Dhaka, Bangladesh and Karachi, Pakistan.
-However, the functions should generalize to other applications provided they use the same data formats.
-This package is currently in development and maintained by John Giles ([@gilesjohnr](https://github.com/gilesjohnr)), details on data and models below.
+The tools here were developed specifically for ES studies in Dhaka, Bangladesh and are designed to provide data outputs that can be used with the open-source companion package 'es' which can be found [HERE](https://gilesjohnr.github.io/es/).
+An overview of data and methods are outlined below, with more detailed vignettes available [HERE]().

 ## Data